 Moreover, the government of Maldives did not utilize the "Guidelines for Implementation of Article 5.3 of the WHO FCTC" over the past reporting periods since 2016.
-Currently it still does not provide access to a wide range of information on the tobacco industry to the general public.
+Currently it still does not provide access to a wide range of information on the TI to the general public.

-The Tobacco Control Act (Act No. 15/2010) requires relevant government ministries to organize and conduct sound programs and activities to create awareness and provide information to the public on the harmful effects of tobacco production and tobacco smoking on health, the economy, the environment and society.
+The Tobacco Control Act (Act No. 15/2010) requires relevant government ministries to organize and conduct programs and activities to create awareness and provide information to the public on the harmful effects of tobacco production and tobacco smoking on health, the economy, the environment and society.
+However, the government does not have such a program to consistently raise awareness either publicly or within its departments.